All posts

 Most guides stop at detection.
 This one starts there.
 Here is the full action sequence, in order.

-Step 1: Do not share it
+Step 1: Do Not Share It

 Before you do anything else: do not repost, quote-post, or screenshot-share the video.
 AI-generated content spreads fastest when real users amplify it to their own audiences.
-Even sharing it to warn people about it extends its reach.
+Even sharing it to warn people extends its reach.
 Complete steps 2 through 4 first.

 Paste the video URL into Ledger at ledgerapp.app/check.
 If other users have already encountered this account or video, you will see the community's report.
 This tells you two things: whether there is existing evidence, and whether this is an isolated video or part of a pattern of AI-generated content from the same account.